indimail/indimail-virtualdomains/iwebadmin-x/html/README.md

 Rather than using a/u it might be a good idea to use a/A. A lower case value is displayed when the thing is set, and the upper case is displayed when the thing is not set.
 That way if someone needs to do something on not modify-spam they can use S. Maybe it will never happen, but it happened with a/u so why not the others...
 \##U Send the username parameter.
 (Username) used in every template except show\_login.
 (2-3 times in most)
-\##u Show the users.
-This calls function show\_users not used in any current template.
 \##V Show version number.
 This is a link to the github link for iwebadmin.
 QA\_PACKAGE is appended to the URL, and QA\_VERSION is the string that is displayed as the link.
 Used in show\_login
 \##v Display the main menu.
 This is a fairly long section of inline code, with a note that it should be moved to a function.
 It checks various things to decide which items should appear in the main menu.
 Quite a few text strings are conditionally displayed.
   001 [iso-8859-1]